Multi-Winner Voting with Approval Preferences: Degressive and Regressive Proportionality

 The notions of proportionality that we discussed in \Cref{sec:apportionment,sec:cohesive_groups,sec:laminar,sec:the_core} aimed at capturing the following intuitive idea: An $\alpha$ fraction of voters should be able to decide about an $\alpha$ fraction of the committee---in this approach the relation between the size of the group and its eligibility is linear.
 In this section we discuss two alternative concepts: degressive and regressive proportionality.
 These two concepts should be viewed more as high-level ideas than formal properties.
 We first explain them intuitively, providing an illustrative example, and next we will discuss a few formal approaches to reasoning about degressive and regressive proportionality.

-According to \emph{degressive} proportionality smaller groups of voters should be favored, i.e., be eligible to more representatives in the elected committee than in the case of linear proportionality.\footnote{Degressive proportional apportionments are often used for distributing parliamentary seats among geographical regions, e.g., in the division of the European Parliament seats among EU countries (see~\citep{rose2013RepresentingEuropeans} for the discussion on arguments and negotiations that resulted in the degressive apportionment rule used for assembling the European Parliament).} An extreme form of degressive proportionality is \emph{diversity}~\citep{FSST-trends}---there, if possible, each voter should be represented by at least one candidate in the elected committee.
+According to \emph{degressive} proportionality, smaller groups of voters should be favoured, i.e., be eligible to more representatives in the elected committee than in the case of linear proportionality.\footnote{Degressive proportional apportionment is often used for distributing parliamentary seats among geographical regions, e.g., in the division of the European Parliament seats among EU countries (see the book of \citet{rose2013RepresentingEuropeans} for a discussion of arguments and negotiations that resulted in a degressive apportionment rule being used for assembling the European Parliament).} An extreme form of degressive proportionality is \emph{diversity}~\cite{FSST-trends}---there, if possible, each voter should be represented by at least one candidate in the elected committee.
 At the other end is the idea of \emph{regressive} proportionality, where the emphasis is put on well-representing large groups.
-An extreme form of regressive proportionality is \emph{individual excellence}~\citep{FSST-trends}, where it is assumed that only the candidates with the highest total support from the voters should be elected.
-In fact, these two notions---the diversity and the individual excellence---are extreme to the extent that they can no longer be considered notions of proportionality. \Cref{ex:degressive_proportionality}, below, illustrates the ideas of degressive and regressive proportionality, and the two extreme variants of them---diversity and individual excellence.
+An extreme form of regressive proportionality is \emph{individual excellence}~\cite{FSST-trends}, where it is assumed that only the candidates with the highest total support from the voters should be elected.
+In fact, these two notions---diversity and individual excellence---are extreme to the extent that they can no longer be considered notions of proportionality. \Cref{ex:degressive_proportionality}, below, illustrates the ideas of degressive and regressive proportionality, and the two extreme variants of them---diversity and individual excellence.

 \begin{example} Consider the approval-based preference profile from \Cref{ex:proportionality}: